- Gemini Home

 When attaching ODFs to the OT, be sure to include in the Description field the name of the image associated with the mask design, whether this image is a GMOS direct image or a pseudo-image.

-Note that starting from semester 2007B, the National Gemini Offices (NGOs) will start to check the mask design.
+Note that the National Gemini Offices (NGOs) check the mask design.
 The GMOS mask design check document contains all necessary procedures for NGOs mask checking.
 The PIs can use this document to check and improve the mask design.

 From ODF to mask - done by Gemini staff

 Gemini staff will convert the minimal ODF to a Mask Definition File (MDF), taking into account the transformation between the detector plane and the mask plane, as well as the distortions introduced by the laser cutting machine.

 The MDF is then converted to instructions to the laser cutting machine and the mask is cut.
 The mask is outfitted with a barcode, mounted in a frame and transported to the summit, where it is mounted in GMOS.
 The mask is checked in the instrument by imaging it with a flat field source.
 The image is used as the final quality check of the mask before it is ready for use.